0xYYY/v3-periphery-foundry/docs/interfaces/ITickLens.md

 # ITickLens.sol

-Title: Tick Lens
+Tick Lens
-Details: This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data
+This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data

-Notice: Provides functions for fetching chunks of tick data for a pool
+*Provides functions for fetching chunks of tick data for a pool*
 ## Methods
 ### getPopulatedTicksInWord
 ```solidity
 getPopulatedTicksInWord(address pool, int16 tickBitmapIndex) external view returns ((int24,int128,uint128)[] populatedTicks)
 ```

-Details: This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data
+This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data

-Notice: Provides functions for fetching chunks of tick data for a pool
+*Provides functions for fetching chunks of tick data for a pool*
 #### Parameters

 | Name | Type | Description |